dleurs/flutter_questions/README.md

    - Access to mobile storage, for media (sound, video) or secure storage
    - Gestion des versions, toujours à jour côté web
    - Tax

+4. Difference in term of navigation between web and mobile ?
+   - web : url based
+   - mobile : mostly like an automaton